simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 (unlike lot names, which can show more precision);
 `--round` can select another rounding strategy.

-Not yet implemented: tree mode; output formats other than text.
+Not yet implemented: output formats other than text.